ISCDtoolbox/Commons/README.md

 ```
 brew install libomp
 ```
 Important remark: the previous name of the libomp.dylib library was the libiomp5.dylib one.
-Hence, on old versions of Mac OS, you way have to search for the libiomp package instead of the libomp one.
+Hence, on old versions of Mac OS, you may have to search for the libiomp package instead of the libomp one.
 Moreover, your version of apple clang should not be currently less than 3.8 in order to properly support the OpenMP library (if you want to do so, we recall this is only optional here).
 We recall that contrarily to the gcc compiler, clang was not originally supporting OpenMP but has been integrated to the llvm project for sufficiently recent version of their c-compiler (i.e. clang).
 If you really want to use OpenMP with the Commons library compiled with an old version of clang, you may have to do it manually (using omp-clang for example) but for really old versions of clang, it will simply not be possible.
-Similarly, we recommand to use the most recent available version of cmake (>=3.12) if one wants the OpenMP library to be properly targetted at the compilation of the Commons library.
+Similarly, we recommand to use the most recent available version of cmake (>=3.12) if one wants the OpenMP library to be properly targetted at the compilation of the Commons library on Mac OS systems.

 If you are not familiar with Mac OS, we refer to the previous section for hints about how to search, install or upgrade a package with homebrew.
 We now detail how to search for libraries in a Mac OS system.
 First of all, in the case you want to use multi-threading, you can obtain the total number of cpu of your system by typing in a command prompt
 ```